-30 June 2021 \$'000 Group 30 June 2020 \$'000 1 July 2019 \$'000 Contract assets: Unbilled revenue [Note 22] 19,896 1,555 15,952 Contract liabilities for development properties [Note 26] (24,834) (98,367) (7,182)
+30 June 2022 30 June 2021 1 July 2020 \$'000 \$'000 \$'000 Contract assets: Unbilled revenue (Note 22) 185,938 19,896 1,555 Contract liabilities for development properties (Note 26) (2,474) (24,834) (98,367)

-Unbilled revenue primarily relates to the Group's rights to consideration for work completed but not billed at the end of the reporting period on sale of development properties.
+Unbilled revenue primarily relates to the Group's rights to consideration for work completed but not billed at the end of the reporting period for development properties.
 Unbilled revenue is transferred to receivables when the rights to consideration become unconditional.
-The contract assets increased as compared to the previous financial year as the Group's recognition of revenue on development properties is ahead of the billings based on agreed payment schedules.
+Unbilled revenue increased as compared to the previous financial year as the Group's recognition of revenue from development properties is ahead of the billings based on agreed payment schedules.

-Contract liabilities primarily relates to advance consideration received from customers for sale of development properties.
-The contract liabilities decreased mainly due to revenue recognised on the Group's development properties upon sales completion, where control of the properties have been transferred to the customers, or based on actual performance completed to date.
+Contract liabilities for development properties primarily relates to advance consideration received from customers for sale of development properties.
+Contract liabilities for development properties decreased as compared to the previous financial year mainly due to decrease in advance consideration received from customers where revenue will only be recognised based on actual performance completed to date or upon sales completion, where control of the development properties have been transferred to the customers.